fmtlib/fmt/doc/index.rst

    | none    | The same as ``'d'``.                                     |
    +---------+----------------------------------------------------------+

-The available presentation types for floating point values are:
+The available presentation types for floating-point values are:

    +---------+----------------------------------------------------------+
    | Type    | Meaning                                                  |